 - Preheat oven to 325F.

-- Using your Made In Saucier or Saucepan, bring 4 cups of water to a simmer.
+- Using your Made In Saucier or Saucepan, bring 4 cups of water to a simmer over medium high heat.
 Add a large pinch of salt and 2 Tbsp of butter, whisking until fully combined.
 Slowly stream in the polenta, whisking constantly to make sure there are no lumps.
 Once fully incorporated, bring the mixture to a boil, immediately cover, and transfer to your oven.

 - Bake the polenta until tender, about 25 minutes.